First-Order Logical Duality: Introduction

-Our approach, similarly, relies on equipping the models of a theory with external structure, but in our case the structure is topological.
-We, too, restrict consideration to groupoids of models and isomorphisms, instead of categories of models and homomorphisms or elementary embeddings.
-We carry our construction out for decidable coherent theories, corresponding to (small) decidable coherent categories (``decidable'' meaning, in the categorical setting, that diagonals are complemented).
-As we remarked, the theory of fields is a notable example of such a theory, and the decidable coherent theories do include all classical first-order theories in the sense that the Morleyization of a classical theory is decidable coherent.
+Geometric logic is obtained by adding the connective $\bigvee$ (infinite disjunction) to coherent logic (see \cite[D1.1.]{elephant1}).
+Thus the class of geometric theories subsumes that of (Morleyized) first-order theories, so that Butz and Moerdijk's theorem applies to first-order theories.
+Moreover, restricting to the latter allows for a simplification of the topology employed.
+We give a thorough presentation of this (simplified) topology from a logical perspective, that is, in terms only of theories and their models.
+We then give a direct and elementary proof for Butz and Moerdijk's representation theorem in this setting, with very little topos theoretic machinery, and we give a direct description of the generic topos model of a theory in the process.
+We carry this construction out for decidable coherent theories, corresponding to (small) decidable coherent categories (``decidable'' meaning, in the categorical setting, that diagonals are complemented).
+As we remarked, the theory of fields is a notable example of such a theory, and the class of decidable coherent theories includes all classical first-order theories in the sense that the Morleyization of a classical theory is decidable coherent.
 Accordingly, our construction restricts to the classical first-order case, corresponding to Boolean coherent theories.

-The first part of the construction (Section \ref{Section: Reprentation Theorem}) concerns the characterization of definable set functors for a theory and the recovery of the theory from its groupoid of models in terms of them.
-The idea is that definable sets can be characterized as being, in a sense, \emph{compact}; not by regarding each individual set as compact, but by regarding the definable set functor as being a compact object in a suitable category.
+The first part of the paper (Section \ref{Section: Reprentation Theorem}) contains the elementary proof of the (adjusted) representation theorem, involving the characterization of definable set functors for a theory and the recovery of the theory from its groupoid of models in terms of them.
+The upshot is that definable sets can be characterized as being, in a sense, \emph{compact}; not by regarding each individual set as compact, but by regarding the definable set functor as being a compact object in a suitable category.
 Pretend, for a moment, that the models of a theory \theory\ form a set and not a proper class, and suppose, for simplicity, that the models are all disjoint.
 A definable set functor from the groupoid of \theory-models and isomorphisms,

 can, equivalently, be considered as a set (indexed) over the set $(\modcat{\theory})_0$ of models,